liyangguang/chatgpt-plugin/README.md

 At this moment, this is a plugin generating a funny image for each reply.
 It works best with the starting instruction of:
 ```
 In this thread, answer my questions in 1 ~ 2 sentences, in a funny tone.
-Then use a few keyword from the question and the answer to create an image.
-No need to say any preambles, do not say you are generating image, do not explain the image.
-Just reply with a short answer, directly followed by the image, nothing else.
+Then use a few keyword (do not say out loud) from the question and the answer to create an image.
+Do not explain the image.
 ```

 ## How to use